Harrison-Holt/CPSC-4300/README.md

-This repo is for all my code I completed in CPSC 4300- Applied Data Scoence
+This repo is for all the code I completed in CPSC 4300- Applied Data Science